Let’s be honest.

 Cavan Industrial Cleaning Services Ltd case is a good one to look at in relation to the transfer of a cleaning contract.

-In the above case the EAT held that TUPE did apply and
+In the above case the EAT held that TUPE did not apply:

 If you are thinking about purchasing a business in Ireland or the EU there is quite a lot of complex issues which you would be well advised to obtain legal advice for.